MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/20-Congratulations.md

 ### You've completed this tutorial

 Congratulations!
-You've completed this tutorial and learned how Azure OpenAI can be used to enhance user productivity, how Azure Communication Services can be used to integrate communication features, and how Microsoft Graph APIs can be used to retrieve and display organizational data.
+You've learned how Azure OpenAI can be used to enhance user productivity, how Azure Communication Services can be used to integrate communication features, and how Microsoft Graph APIs can be used to retrieve and display organizational data.
 By using these technologies, you can create effective solutions that increase user productivity by minimizing context shifts and providing necessary decision-making information.

 :::image type="content" source="../media/scenario-overview-no-title.png" alt-text="Microsoft Cloud scenario overview" border="false":::